hackjutsu/mini-chatbot/README.md

 # Mini Chatbot

-A minimal web chat UI backed by a Node.js proxy that streams requests to a locally running Ollama instance (e.g., `qwen2.5`) while persisting users, sessions, and full conversation history in SQLite.
+A minimal web chat UI with a modern React frontend (Vite, componentized state) backed by a Node.js proxy that streams requests to a locally running Ollama instance (e.g., `qwen2.5`) while persisting users, sessions, and full conversation history in SQLite.

 ![](./screenshot.png)